innovate42/saas-demo-components/README.md

-A repository for media-demo demonstrating the current DX and a external CI/CD.
+A repository for saas-dev demonstrating the current DX and a external CI/CD.

 In ./component-playground/src/stories/GettingStarted.mdx there is an introduction to the DX and storybook.